Skip to main content

 Each generation introduces new standards, capacities, techniques, and features that set it apart from its predecessor.

-• The original mobile network, 1G, was analogue and only supported voice calls.
+• The original mobile network, 1G, was analog and only supported voice calls.

 • 2G introduced digital technology and enabled text messaging.